RisingAcademies/sis-api-2/README.md

 > node_modules/.bin/sequelize db:seed:all
 ```

-Migration will create table users and seed some default users
+Migration will create table Users and seed some default users

 - **Users** - this is normal user table with some required fields like (username, password)
   Seeders will create one new client entry in application and 1 users entry one admin and one normal user.

 `npm start` to run your project

-> Everythig is setup and you are good to go now.
+Everythig is setup and you are good to go now.
 Happy Coding :)

 # Other Information about setup/commands